Resume Tips

 Why do resumes need to be one page?

-Answer: They don't always.
+Answer: They do not always.
 The purpose dictates length: to efficiently communicate your value.
-Read our length guide for details.
+See a length guide for details.

 Final Checklist: Does Your Resume Serve Its Purpose?